CharlyMannion/airport_solo/README.md

 How I approached this challenge
 ---------
-I followed a TDD approach to this challenge.
+* I followed a TDD approach to this challenge.
-My first step was to write a feature tests, and watch them fail.
+* My first step was to write a feature tests, and watch them fail.
 I would then use the feature test to help me write a unit test, and watch it fail.
 I would read the error messages the unit test generated to help me write the code I wanted.
-I ran rubocop regularly to help me improve my code.
-I repeated this process to grow the program and meet the requirements in the user stories.
-When I had satisfied all the user stories, I began to think about ways my code could be improved e.g. by guarding against edge cases.
-When I was happy with the program at a particular point, I attempted to refactor to follow principles such as DRY.
-I tried to ensure the principle of single responsibility was followed.
-I ensured I had a high test coverage.
-I made it my goal to use doubles and mocking in my tests to improve in this area.

 * I followed the Single Responsibility principle, and created separate classes and test suites for AirTrafficController, Plane, Airport and Weather
-* I achieved 100% Test coverage
 * I used the .sample method to randomly set the weather
 * I used mocks in my tests to override the random weather to ensure consistent test behaviour
+* I ran rubocop regularly to help me improve my code.
 * I wrote code to defend against edge cases, such as inconsistent states of the system ensuring that planes can only take off from airports they are in; planes that are already flying cannot take off and/or be in an airport; planes that are landed cannot land again and must be in an airport, etc
+* I achieved 100% Test coverage
+* When I was happy with the program at a particular point, I attempted to refactor to follow principles such as DRY.